Where is hospice care given?

 Hospice care is designed to be available 24 hours a day, 7 days a week.
 It can be given in the patient’s home, a hospital, nursing home, or private hospice facility.
 Your doctor, hospital social worker, or discharge planner can be very helpful in deciding which hospice program is best for you and your family.

 Home hospice care

 Most home health agencies, as well as independently owned hospice programs, offer home hospice services.
-Although a nurse, doctor, and other professionals staff the home hospice program, the main caregiver is usually a family member or friend who is responsible for around-the-clock supervision of the patient.
-This person is with the patient most of the time and is trained by the nurse to provide much of the hands-on care.
+Although home hospice programs are staffed by nurses, doctors, and other professionals,, the main caregiver is usually a family member or friend who is responsible for around-the-clock supervision of the patient.
+This person is with the patient most of the time and is trained to provide much of the hands-on care.

 Hospitals that treat seriously ill patients often have a hospice program.
 This allows patients and their families easy access to support services and health care professionals.
-Some hospitals have a special hospice unit, while others use a hospice team of caregivers who visit patients with advanced disease on any nursing unit.
+Some hospitals have a special hospice unit, while others use a hospice team that visits patients with advanced disease on any nursing unit.
 In other hospitals, the staff on the patient’s unit will act as the hospice team.

 Independently owned hospices

 Many communities have free-standing, independently owned hospices that feature inpatient care buildings as well as home care hospice services.
 As with long-term care facility hospice programs, the free-standing hospice can benefit patients who don’t have caregivers available at home.